Current Volunteer Opportunities

 The Cherry Blossom Fest ival is a free admission, two-day weekend event that draws people yearly from all over the Southern California area to experience Japanese as well as Asian Pacific culture.
 The outdoor main stage program is packed with performances that range from classical Japanese dancing to vibrant taiko drumming, from contemporary music groups such as Local Mojo and Kokoro to exhibitions of martial arts and local high school performance groups.
 Among the exhibits featured in the Barnes Park gym are Ikebana flower arrangements, Japanese Kimekomi dolls, mochi (sweet rice cake) making and sushi making. ...
 Read more

-about 2 yearsASH Wednesday!
+over 2 yearsASH Wednesday!

 The 40 Days of Lent call us to prepare for the celebration of the great mystery of our salvation.
 It begins on Ash Wednesday with the blessing and distribution of ashes.
 Ash Wednesday A Day of Fast & Abstinence: One full meal and two smaller meals, if needed, for those 18 to 59 years old inclusive — and abstinence from meat for all 14 & over.